API Guide

 Requiresinvarlock[adapters] for HF adapters, invarlock[edits] for built-in edits, invarlock[guards] for guard math, invarlock[eval] for dataset providers.

-NetworkOffline by default; set INVARLOCK_ALLOW_NETWORK=1 to download models or datasets.
+NetworkOffline by default; CLI runs use evaluate --allow-network, while Python callers set INVARLOCK_ALLOW_NETWORK=1 to download models or datasets.

 InputsModel instance, adapter, edit, guard list, RunConfig, optional calibration data.

-Outputs / ArtifactsRunReport object; optional event logs/checkpoints; reports via make_report.
+Outputs / ArtifactsRunReport object; optional event logs/checkpoints; evaluation bundles via invarlock.reporting.make_report(...) and report_bundle.save_evaluation_bundle(...).

 Quick Start